Initiative on the Economic, Institutional and Ritual Practices of Muslims in China.

 Thematically, the Initiative will explore economic and institutional life by discussing commerce, finance, marriage, waqf (charitable endowment), and other social structures of Muslim communities in China – past & present – and legal traditions as compelling, encouraging or hindering certain practices.
 Expertise in this particular area is underrepresented on campus among our faculty researching Islam, China, and/or China’s ethnic and national minorities.
 Our intent is to stimulate cross-disciplinary conversations and provide faculty and students with new, diverse perspectives.

-The initiative will kick off in September, 2017, with a talk at IU by Dr. Matthew S. Erie (University of Oxford), author of the recently published China and Islam: The Prophet, the Party, and Law (Cambridge Studies in Law and Society, 2016).
+The initiative kicked off in September 2017 with a talk at IU by Matthew S. Erie (University of Oxford), author of the recently published China and Islam: The Prophet, the Party, and Law (Cambridge Studies in Law and Society, 2016).
+Visits since Matthew Erie's lecture include those by Zvi Ben-Dor Benite (NYU), David Atwill (Penn State), Wang Jianping (Shanghai Normal University), Kelly Hammond (Arkansas), and Jonathan Lipman (Mount Holyoke).

 Ma Yuxiu and Cao Qing Feng, “The Study of Islam and Islam Economic Thought in China,” World Journal of Islamic History and Civilization 3/1 (2013), 24.